r7wang/misc/gcloud/spanner/README.md

 * Optimized for OLTP use cases so OLAP use cases may suffer from performance or may require more optimization attention.
     * Some performance benchmarking can be found [here](https://www.lightspeedhq.com/blog/google-cloud-spanner-good-bad-ugly/).
     * Streak talks about tradeoffs between Spanner and Bigtable [here](https://www.youtube.com/watch?v=3aHBkfBRFEU), highlighting a complex analytical query.
-* Modifying the primary key requires deleting and rewriting the data, approximately equivalent to a migration.
+* Modifying the primary key requires recreation of the table.
+    * This is roughly equivalent to a migration and will require a data export/import.
+    * Support for this feature is tracked [here](https://issuetracker.google.com/issues/135719292).
 * Autoscaling can not be set as a policy and must be implemented at the application level through the RPC or REST API.

 ## Architectural Notes